FredHutch/coop/_drafts/hu-blm-digest18.md

   - algorithmic justice
 ---

 Over the summer [Hutch United](https://www.fredhutch.org/en/research/education-training/hutch-united.html) began putting together a weekly digest.
 The focus of the digest is to uplift Black voices and support the Black lives matter movement by providing resources for readers to learn and act on.
 This week the Coop guest-edited the HU Black Lives Matter Digest, focusing on the intersection between technology, the upcoming election, and racism.
-If you haven't signed up for Hutch United's email list you can view the digest below.
+If you're a part of the Hutch United listserv you may have already seen this, if not you can view the digest below.

 ## Hutch United Black Lives Matter Digest #18